advaithca/advaithca/README.md

 - 👯 I’m looking to collaborate on anything
 - 🤔 I’m looking for help with nothing
 - 💬 Ask me about anything
 - 📫 How to reach me: Look to the sky and yell out my name.
-Jk, email me at advaith2904002@gmail.com
+Jk, email me at gmail@advaithca.com (Yeah, I don't use gmail, gmail uses me.)
 - 😄 Pronouns: None, I am God.
 - ⚡ Fun fact: Whether or not you find a fact to be fun depends on whether or not you understand the fact.